Father Esmond Louis Klimeck O.P.

 He returned to New Zealand late 1945, where he received a very warm welcome not only in Dunedin, but while on the “Rangitata”, which carried the wives and children of a number of New Zealand servicemen and which was affectionately called the “Stork Ship.”
 During the voyage he was described as a tower of strength, and with funds collected from the passengers did a grand shopping tour in Port Said which enabled every child to have a present off the Christmas tree.
 Stockings made from muslin by women passengers were filled with an orange, banana and sweets and the sight of 16 pink-frosted Christmas cakes was almost too much for the children.
 In Dunedin he enjoyed a reunion with members of his family including his sister Mrs. T. G. Prescott, of Takapau, a sister who met him in Wellington, and his mother who at this time was well in her seventies.

 Fr.
 Klimek arrived back in New Zealand only a few weeks before a short illness preceded the death of his Mother of which his presence was without doubt an answer to a mother’s prayer.
-Wilhelmina Klimeck (nee Barra) passed away on the 25th of February 1946 aged of 78.
-Requiem Mass was celebrated on February 27 at St. Patrick’s Basilica, South Dunedin by Fr.
+Wilhelmina Klimeck (nee Barra) passed away on the 25th of February 1946 at the age of 78.
+A Requiem Mass was celebrated on February 27 at St. Patrick’s Basilica, South Dunedin by Fr.
 Klimeck himself who also officiated at the graveside.

 On the 8th of December 1980, Father Klimeck celebrated the Diamond Jubilee of his Ordination at the Dominican Convent, Fielding.
 1n 1982, after nearly two years of travelling up and down New Zealand since his return, Father released his publication of the Rosary, aptly named “The Royal Rosary Road.”
-The introduction gives a brief history of his Rosary campaign, begun in England before the last war, and carried on in Malta, Africa and now New Zealand.
-The bulk of the booklet is a discussion on the doctrinal basis of the Rosary by Fr.
+The introduction gave a brief history of his Rosary campaign, that begun in England before the last war, and carried on in Malta, Africa and now New Zealand.
+The bulk of the booklet was a discussion on the doctrinal basis of the Rosary by Fr.
 Hilary Carpenter, formerly English Assistant General of the Dominicans, and Fr.
 Klimeck’s lifelong friend.
-He outlines the main doctrinal basis of the Rosary and gives some lines of how this is developed in the individual mysteries.
+He outlined the main doctrinal basis of the Rosary and gave some lines of how this was developed in the individual mysteries.
 Father believed that the “Rosary” as being an excellent preparation for us to be able to use with greater spiritual benefit Holy Mass and the other public liturgical offices of the church.

 Thank God I can still write legibly in spite of just entering my 90th year.
 If I type, the head and fingers don’t coordinate… And now to business, for this isn’t a health bulletin.”
 These among the last words Father Klimeck wrote when writing to the Tablet.
 The “business” of the letter was a request for The Tablet to give publicity to his booklet, “The Royal Rosary Road”, which at that time had sold more than 3000 copies in New Zealand, with publications translated for West Germany and Holland.
 Auckland correspondent, Bernard Moran, for the Tablet wrote an obituary which began; “Such was the enthusiasm, which Father Klimeck displayed in living his priesthood that it is difficult to write about him dying.
 He is obviously running around happy as a sand boy in heaven.”
 Possibly his strength as a priest sprang from his humility and obedience.
 He later recalled his first mission since his ordination; “Because I went without question when another priest had refused, I was immediately (for that reason) entrusted with a parish by the Archbishop.
 Although few these days are brave enough to defend authority, it is worth saying en passant that on this simple act of obedience (which really cost me nothing), the whole of my future life, with its interesting and important work in many countries, has depended.”
 He was the embodiment of what Jesus meant when he said that unless we become like little children, we are not of His Kingdom; that and his love for God and for his fellows.